ccamel/awesome-ccamel/README.md

 - [segmentio/analytics-react-native](https://github.com/segmentio/analytics-react-native) - The hassle-free way to add analytics to your React-Native app.
 - [sei-protocol/sei-js](https://github.com/sei-protocol/sei-js) - SeiJS is a monorepo that contains multiple NPM libraries for writing applications that interact with the Sei network.
 - [semantic-release-plus/semantic-release-plus](https://github.com/semantic-release-plus/semantic-release-plus) - semantic-release-plus monorepo to build and publish all semantic-release related repositories
-- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - A set of beautifully-designed, accessible components and a code distribution platform.
-Works with your favorite frameworks.
-Open Source.
-Open Code.
+- [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Composable, accessible components with thoughtful defaults.
+Build your own component library with code you can customize, extend, and make your own.
 - [shakyShane/actor-js](https://github.com/shakyShane/actor-js) - Exploring the potential benefits of implementing APIs in the style of the Actor Model, even in single-threaded programming environments such as Javascript.
 - [shinpr/mcp-local-rag](https://github.com/shinpr/mcp-local-rag) - Local-first RAG server for developers.
 Semantic + keyword search for code and technical docs.
 Works with MCP or CLI.
 Fully private, zero setup.
 - [shivanshubisht/chatgpt](https://github.com/shivanshubisht/chatgpt) - ChatGPT built with Next.js 13 app directory and Tailwind CSS using OpenAI's API sdk v4 and GPT-4 and SSR streaming for data with edge functions.